-What is Monetary Policy?
+What is Monetary Policy Committee?

-- When the total money supply is increased rapidly than normal, it is called an expansionary policy while a slower increase or even a decrease of the same refers to a contractionary policy.
+- When the total money supply is increased rapidly than normal, it is called an expansionary policy, while a slower increase or even a decrease of the same refers to a contractionary policy.

 Objectives of Monetary Policy

-- To stabilise the business cycle.
+- To stabilize the business cycle.

 - To provide reasonable price stability.

 Urijit Patel Committee first proposed the idea for the formation of a five-member Monetary Policy Committee.
 Later, the government proposed the setting up of a seven-member committee.
 MPC is assisted by the Monetary Policy Department (MPD) of the Reserve Bank in the formulation of the policy.
 The monetary Policy Committee came into force on 27th June 2016.
 The Financial Markets Operations Department (FMOD) operationalizes the monetary policy, mainly through day-to-day liquidity management operations.

 - Monetary Policy Committee (MPC) was constituted as per Section 45ZB under the RBI Act of 1934 by the Central Government.
 The first meeting of MPC was conducted on 3rd October 2016 in Mumbai.